 He stood behind me with pink-tinted, glowing cheeks.
 His eyes were rapt and glittering, almost as if the sight of me delighted him.

 Maybe I was delighted myself.
 "Salve, Sig.
 Bishop."

 "Rod."

 "Rod, then."

 "Can I call you Laura?"

+"No."

+"Why not?"

-"No." "Why not?"
-I only grinned.
+I grinned.
 Hadn't we been through this before?

-"Oh, never mind.
+"Never mind.
 Nothing worth getting is ever easy, as they say."
 He took my arm.
 "Come on, let's get out of here, shall we?"
 "But I thought we-" "We are, darling.
 We are."
 For the first time, I noticed a basket dangling in the crook of his left arm.
 He gave it a slight swing.
 "But what is dining in when one can dine out?"
-HERE WE WERE, the two of us, sitting atop the roof of a small pensione.
+THERE WE WERE, THE TWO OF US, SITTING ATOP THE ROOF OF A small pensione.
 Wild, senseless idea.
 Never should have gone along with this.
 But then again, I was always a sucker for crazy stunts.
 My downfall, I guess.
 "More gnocchi?"
 "Not a chance."
 I deposited my plate back into the basket, dabbed the remains of sauce from my lips.
 "Why here, signore?"
-"What?"
-"Why here?"
 "The rooftop, you mean."
 "Yes."
-"Well, that's easy, Miss Pisano.
-Why not?"
-With movements too quick to resist, his hand reached over.
-Grasped mine.
-Squeezed.
+"Why not, Miss Pisano?"
+With movements too quick to resist, he grasped my hand and squeezed.
 "Take a look now.
 Not just a glance at something you've seen a hundred times over-but an actual look.
 See?"
 "See what?"
 "Everything."
-My gaze followed his finger, as it swept through the air in excited wonder.
+I followed his finger, as it swept through the air in excited wonder.
 Endless, red-tiled rooftops.
 Colorful laundry swaying from drooping clotheslines.
 Chimneys here and there, lifting with faint scents of smoke, wispy and full of dance.
 Had I seen it a hundred times?
 Oh, yes.
 More than that, even-but not from here.
-No, from here everything seemed different.
+From here, everything seemed different.
 Too high to see the reality, the poverty, the bleak and grimy bricks of each pitiful house.
 Maybe I should've climbed rooftops a long time ago.

 Then the family couldn't have gotten to me.
 Madre would never have to face my sins.
 I wouldn't be trapped, always trapped.
 "Thoughts?"
 "You would not like them."
-I tried to loosen my hand, but his fingers only tightened.
+I tried to loosen my hand, but his fingers tightened.
 "Sig-" "Call me that once more and I shall throw you off this roof."
-His face eased closer, eyes held mine.
+He eased closer, held my eyes.
 "You doubt me?"
 "Yes."
 "Then call me Sig.
 Bishop and see what happens."
 Shouldn't have been thrilled by his warm breath on my face.
 Should never have noticed that he leaned closer still, that he'd captured my hand to his chest, that his smile made all the rooftop views of Italy dim in shocking comparison.
 My lips twitched as I breathed, "Sig.
 Bishop."
-With one loud laugh, he leaped to his feet, swung me into his arms, and lunged toward the edge.
+With a loud laugh, he leaped to his feet, swung me into his arms, and lunged toward the edge.
 I squealed, laughed, cried-clung to his neck as he dangled my legs over the roof.
 Then he pulled me back.
 Settled me to my feet.
 Brushed the flyaway hair from my eyes.
 "See there, you've discovered me."
 "Have I?"
 "Yes."
 Closer.
 "I could no more throw you over that edge than I could fly away like a bird."
 "Good."
 Despite all the warnings, I brushed my lips against his.
 "Because I do not want you to fly away...Rod."
 WE WENT EVERYWHERE.
-Places I'd always been, all the familiar streets and markets of Gallicchio, and yet it was different.
+PLACES I'D ALWAYS BEEN, ALL THE familiar streets and markets of Gallicchio, and yet it was different.
 Everything was different.
 Today didn't mean what it meant yesterday-because for the first time in my life, there was no pain or fear or wicked reality.
 There was only elation.